eigenvivek/eigenvivek.github.io/_posts/2021-08-08-pca-courant-fischer.md

 $$\mathrm{Var}(y_1) \geq \cdots \geq \mathrm{Var}(y_d) > 0 \,.$$

-We can derive an important characterization of the PCs from this result:
+We can derive an important characterization of the PCs from this definition:

 **Lemma 1.** $$\mathrm{Var}(y_i) = u_i^* \Sigma_x u_i \,.$$
 \